yakupkeskindag/yakupkeskindag/README.md

 - 🌍 Experienced in startups, mid-sized companies, and enterprise environments
 - 🤖 Exploring **AI integration, LLM APIs, and AI Agents**
 - 🧑‍🏫 Passionate about mentoring & knowledge sharing
-- 🎯 Currently seeking new challenges as a **Senior Frontend / Full Stack Developer**

 ---